 Are materials included in the price?

 Sterling silver for 1 ring band.
 Copper: 2″x3″ piece, enamel, wax: enough to create a ring, or small pendant, saw blades: 1doz, glass, solder are included.
 The cost for student´s Lost wax castings is extra (range $10-$100+ this depends on each individual), Cuttlefish/Sand castings require sterling silver for casting.
 Students are asked to bring in their own metal to recycle (but not mandatory) or the studio offers casting grain/scrap for students to experience the process.

 Some stones are available however students generally like to bring in their own (see Resources for some local supplier!).
 Sterling silver, gold, brass, etc., pricing is based upon the Spot price of the day.
-Glass is included in the Ars Vitraria course.
-Metal 2 and metal + glass have a lab fee option, where students can purchase ahead of the course (please see course description for further details).
+Clear glass and coloured powdered glass is included in the Glass casting course (crystal or coloured course/billet cost extra).
+Metal 2, Glass casting and metal + glass have lab fee options, where students can purchase ahead of the course (please see course description for further details).
 If you are looking to create specific designs but, still need guidance and/or to learn certain techniques- Private classes are available.

 How many pieces can/will I make in the 4 weeks?